melanieseltzer/getcoords-cli/README.md

 ## API Key

-In order to use the package, you must first obtain a Google API key and set `process.env.GOOGLE_GEOCOORDS_API_KEY` in your shell initialization file.
+In order to use the package globally, you must first obtain a Google API key and set `process.env.GOOGLE_GEOCOORDS_API_KEY` in your shell initialization file.
 Please visit the [dev docs](https://developers.google.com/maps/documentation/geocoding/start#get-a-key) for instruction on how to obtain the key, and this [Stack Exchange answer](https://unix.stackexchange.com/a/21600) for instruction on how to add it to your shell.

 ## Usage